 I really think this is a great product because:

-• It filters 99.99999% of microbiological contaminants in the water.
-After traveling one month in India, drinking tap water from my Water-to-go bottle, I have not been sick.
+It filters 99.99999% of microbiological contaminants in the water.
+After traveling five months in India, I have not been sick.
+All this time I was drinking tap water from my bottle.

-• The filters last long.
-Mine can be used for 2 months or 200 L. I brought 2 spare filters for later this trip.
+The filters last long.
+Mine can be used for 2 months or 200 L. I brought 2 spare filters for this trip.

-• The bottle is durable amd easy to clean.
-True, it’s not a fancy design but it works amazing.
+The bottle is durable and easy to clean.
+I must admit the design is far from fancy, but it works amazing.

 “Our reusable, BPA free water bottles contains our own unique 3-in-1 filtration technology effectively providing clean safe drinking water from any non-salt water source around the world.